dzensik/connect-forms-to-store/README.md

 # StoryApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.4. and bases on the approach to Connect Angular Forms to @ngrx/store from [Netanel Basal](https://netbasal.medium.com) described in his blog article [Connect Angular Forms to @ngrx/store](https://netbasal.com/connect-angular-forms-to-ngrx-store-c495d17e129).
+The data in the form is pushed for every user input into the store.
+And is populated in the form after that by component init.

+I decided to publish this demo because firstly the code in the blog article and his code in gist is from 2017 and not compatible with Angular 12.
+Secondly I found the article itself and the code in gist not very helpful for me as an Angular beginner.

 ## Development server